CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 #### What hashing methods do you know?
     Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt.
 DO NOT use for password hashing: Fast cryptographic hash functions such as MD5, SHA1, SHA256, SHA512, RipeMD, WHIRLPOOL, SHA3, etc.
 #### How/where would you store sensitive data (like db password, API key, ...) of your application?
+    For public and private authentication keys I would use environmental variables.
+An environment variable is a KEY=value pair that is stored on the local system where your code/app is being run and is accessible from within your code.
+An environment variable is a variable whose value is set outside the program, typically through functionality built into the operating system or microservice.
+The primary use case for environment variables is to limit the need to modify and re-release an application due to changes in configuration data.
+You can also avoid (accidentally) committing (exposing) your private keys, passwords or other sensitive details(by hard-coding in them in your script) to GitHub by storing them as environment variables.
+This way we can use our keys and tokens in our local environment and be safe from getting these sensitive data exposed to others on Github.

 ## Computer science